lorin/booknotes/Drift-Into-Failure.md

 - We can at best hope and aim to produce authentic stories, stories that are true to experience, true to the phenomenology of being there, of being suspend inside complexity.
+- Decisions set a precedent, particularly if they generate successful outcomes with less resource expenditure.

 ## Outline